Thanks for stopping by my Massive Internet Profits review!

 And as for the “one-time” cost of $97, this David guy is simply pulling the wool over your eyes.

-You’ll basically get ripped off by the same coaching products that you’re required to sell for massive affiliate commissions in your pockets.
+And if that’s the case, then you’ll get ripped off by the same products that you’re required to sell for massive affiliate commissions.

 Your Friend, Neil 😀

-Do you have any questions or complaints with ‘MIP’ or MOBE that you’de LOVE to share with us?
+Do you have any questions or complaints with ‘MIP’ that you’de LOVE to share?
 Please post your comments below…